Higher Highs and Higher Lows Pattern Trading Strategy & Insights

 Trading strategy 1: two consecutive days of higher highs and higher lows

-If we have two consecutive daily bars with higher highs and higher lows, we enter at the close and we exit after 1-10 bars.
-We use the optimization function in Amibroker.
+If we have two successive daily bars with higher highs and higher lows, we enter at the close and exit after 1-10 bars.
+We use the trading strategy optimization function in Amibroker.

 This is the result in S&P 500 (SPY):